DiSonDS/pymojihash/README.md

 Hash a unicode string to emoji.

 [kawa-kokosowa/pymojihash](https://github.com/kawa-kokosowa/pymojihash) fork
-Based on the npm package [hash-emoji by earobinson](https://github.com/earobinson/hash-emoji).
+based on the npm package [hash-emoji by earobinson](https://github.com/earobinson/hash-emoji).

 You can run tests simply by running `pytest`.